 A federal judge in Washington, D.C., struck down core provisions of three executive orders President Donald Trump issued to curb union power in the federal workforce late Friday.

-U.S. District Judge Ketanji Brown Jackson, an Obama appointee, found that the orders violate the First Amendment, the separation of powers and the Federal Service Labor-Management Relations Act (FSLMRS) in a sprawling, 122-page decision.
+U.S. District Judge Ketanji Brown Jackson, an Obama appointee, found that the orders violate the Federal Service Labor-Management Relations Act (FSLMRS) in a sprawling, 122-page decision.